awsdocs/aws-iot-sitewise-user-guide/doc_source/create-dashboards-using-aws-cli.md

 `propertyId`
 \(Optional\) The ID of an asset property in AWS IoT SiteWise\.
 This field is required if you choose `iotsitewise` for `type` in this metric\.
+`analysis`
+\(Optional\) A structure that defines the analysis, such as trend lines, to display for the widget\.
+For more information, see [Configuring trend lines](https://docs.aws.amazon.com/iot-sitewise/latest/appguide/configure-trend-lines.html) in the *AWS IoT SiteWise Monitor Application Guide*\.
+You can add one of each type of trend line per property in the widget\.
+The analysis structure contains the following information:
+`trends`
+\(Optional\) A list of trend structures that each define a trend analysis for this widget\.
+Each structure in the list contains the following information:
+`type`
+The type of trend line\.
+Choose the following option:
++ `linear-regression` – Display a linear regression line\.
+SiteWise Monitor uses the [least squares](https://en.wikipedia.org/wiki/Least_squares) method to calculate the linear regression\.
 `annotations`
 \(Optional\) An annotations structure that defines thresholds for the widget\.
 For more information, see [Configuring thresholds](https://docs.aws.amazon.com/iot-sitewise/latest/appguide/configure-thresholds.html) in the *AWS IoT SiteWise Monitor Application Guide*\.
 You can add up to six annotations per widget\.
 The annotations structure contains the following information:
 `y`